Shopify/polaris/src/components/VideoThumbnail/README.md

 ## Best practices

 - Use a thumbnail that helps to communicate the subject of the video or merchant benefit
+- Use a video player with a thumbnail that helps to communicate the subject of the video or merchant benefit
+- Be positioned at the bottom of the page to avoid getting in the way of a merchant task, unless used within an empty state

 ---